 It’s common knowledge that you never call for maintenance on your air conditioning on the hottest day of summer and you don’t even attempt to call an appliance repairman to fix your kitchen stove on Thanksgiving Day.
 Not only will you pay a lot more money but you will wait more than a few days before getting a service.
 Maintenance is best done to prevent break-downs, especially break-downs during inopportune times.

 The rule of thumb for timing on any home maintenance is: DON’T BE A SHEEP!
 This certainly applies to any service within the chimney industry, whether this be a chimney inspection, a chimney sweeping or any chimney repairs needed.
+If you do need your chimney repairing, check out chimney repairs bristol, if you live in the area.

 The chimney industry is extremely seasonal and, in most parts of the United States, the busiest time of the year is from September through February.
 Don’t be a sheep and call a chimney professional at the first cold snap of the year.
 Better to maintain your chimney on a preventative basis during the off-season.